TAEMZ/SkillSnap/skill_snap/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 ![GitHub stars](https://img.shields.io/github/stars/TAEMZ/SkillSnap?style=social)

 SkillSnap is a peer-to-peer skill-sharing application built with Flutter, designed to empower users to exchange knowledge in an interactive and engaging way.
 The platform enables real-time skill sharing through chats, video calls, and live sessions, allowing users to use knowledge itself as a form of currency.
-Beyond direct exchanges, SkillSnap enhances learning by recommending online courses tailored to users’ skill sets, offering daily problem-solving challenges, and providing tools to track progress and showcase skills in a structured portfolio format.
+Beyond direct exchanges, SkillSnap enhances learning by recommending online courses tailored to users' skill sets, offering daily problem-solving challenges, and providing tools to track progress and showcase skills in a structured portfolio format.

 ---